pro-utkarshM/Password-Generator/README.md

 * The user must answer by Yes or No the questions to know if he desires to use Uppercase/Lowercase letters, Numbers or Symbols
 * The user then enters the desired length of the password
 * A password alphabet is generated according to the Yes/No answers it is a String that contains the choices of the user
-* Depending on the length random characters from the password alphabet are selected and put back to back to form a totally random string according to the user's needs
+* Depending on the length random characters from the password alphabet are selected and put back to back to form a totally random string.
 * The randomly generated password is then displayed on the console

 2- Checking a Password's Strength: